Halsted312/local_5090_image_generation/README.md

-# Flexy Face (FLUX)
+# PromptPics / Flexy Face (API)

-Full-stack app for FLUX text-to-image generation.
-Describe the style you want and the stack (FastAPI + diffusers on the backend and React + Vite on the frontend) will render it from scratch.
+API for FLUX text-to-image generation with prank-link support.
+Backend lives on your machine (GPU), frontend is now handled separately (e.g., Replit at `https://promptpics.ai`).
+The old React app is archived in `frontend_archive_ignore/` for reference.

 ## Quick start with Docker